Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Hardly.
 They’re a civilization to themselves in a lot of ways, and arguably the most powerful economic force in Gaoian society."

-"They must have air traffic control…" Knight pointed out.
+"They must have air traffic control..."
+Knight pointed out.

 "A lot of which is patchwork and unofficial.
 The Clans - especially Longear - control and take responsibility for the data infrastructure but like any economy there are competitors.
 There are some things that *have* to be done centrally though, like frequency allocation and so forth, so we’re working on identifying where those are based.
 Once that’s done, we can secure them and start clearing the skies properly."